muyuuuu/muyuuuu/README.md

 **Talking about Personal Stuffs:**

 - 👨‍💻 I'm currently a student at Xidian University, engaged in adversarial samples research;
-- 🌱 I'm currently interested in object detection and tracking, federated learning, etc
+- 🌱 I'm currently interested in object detection and tracking, federated learning, etc;
-- 🤔 In terms of technology, I am fluent in python and studying C++ and Vim recently.
+- 🤔 In terms of technology, I am fluent in python and studying C++ and Vim recently;
 - 💬 Ask me about anything, I am happy to help;
 - 📝 See my website: [Just for Life](https://muyuuuu.github.io) to get more info.